andr3w6826/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>
 <br>
-- **Demand Loss vs Outage Duration**
+- **Demand Loss vs. Outage Duration**

     *Note: Bubble size denotes number of customers affected*

     Key Observations:
-    - The majority of outages are concentrated at shorter durations and lower demand losses, indicating that most power disruptions are short and affect a limited power supply
+    - The majority of outages are concentrated at shorter durations and lower demand losses, indicating that most power disruptions are short and affect a limited power supply.
-    - There is a cluster of high demand loss in the first 5,000 minutes, likely representing outages in urban areas with high energy consumption
+    - There is a cluster of high demand loss in the first 5,000 minutes, likely representing outages in urban areas with high energy consumption.
-    - 2008's Hurricane Ike stands out as an extreme event, representing the bubble lasting around 30,000 minutes (~21 days) and causing significant loss
+    - 2008's Hurricane Ike stands out as an extreme event, with an outage lasting around 30,000 minutes (~21 days) and causing severe demand loss.

 <iframe
   src="assets/bivariate-2.html"